rushilma/focs/2-hardness.typ

       Thus, at this stage, we can brute force search over the remaining $J$ coordinates, which gives a solution with energy $E$ with high probability, in $e^(O(E))$ time.
     ],
   )
-  In particular, this suggests that our results @thrm_sldh_lcd_linear and @thrm_sldh_lcd_sublinear are optimal under the low degree heuristic.
+  In particular, this suggests that @thrm_sldh_lcd is optimal under the low degree heuristic.
   Namely, low degree hardness of finding solutions with energy $E$ holds up to degree $tilde(o)(E)$, which implies finding such solutions requires at least time $e^(tilde(Omega)(E))$.
   This restricted brute force strategy shows that it is indeed possible to find these solutions in time $e^(tilde(O)(E))$, implying that our method gives the optimal energy-runtime tradeoff.
 ] <rmk_optimal>